Eupatorium perfoliatum

 Eupatorium perfoliatum, known as common boneset or just boneset, is a North American perennial plant in the family Asteraceae.
 It is a common native to the Eastern United States and Canada, widespread from Nova Scotia to Florida, west as far as Texas, Nebraska, the Dakotas, and Manitoba.
 It is also called agueweed, feverwort, or sweating-plant.
-It was introduced to American colonists by natives who used the plant for breaking fevers by means of heavy sweating.
+In herbal medicine, the plant is a diaphoretic, or an agent to cause sweating.
+It was introduced to American colonists by natives who used the plant for breaking fevers by means of heavy sweating, and commonly used to treat fever by the African-American population of the southern United States.
+The name "boneset" comes from the use of the plant to treat dengue fever, which is also called "break-bone fever."
 It is nearly always found in low, wet areas.

 Description

 Eupatorium perfoliatum grows up to 100 cm tall, with opposite, serrate leaves that clasp the stems (perfoliate).
 The stem is hairy.
 The plant produces dense clusters of tiny white flower heads held above the foliage.
 In Illinois, the plant blooms during late summer and early fall.
 Its native habitats include damp prairies, bogs, and alluvial woods.

 Eupatorium perfoliatum can form hybrids with other species of the genus Eupatorium, for example Eupatorium serotinum.